jscanass/jscanass.github.io/index.md

 ### Contact

-If you want to talk about anything above, feel free to email me at juan.canas (at) ucl.ac.uk
+If you'd like to discuss anything above, feel free to email me at juan.canas (at) ucl.ac.uk